 Tucson Electric Power has a continually expanding portfolio of clean renewable resources that help us provide affordable, reliable and sustainable energy service.
 Our “green acres” of community scale solar arrays and wind farms generate abundant clean energy for our customers.

 Our investment in clean, green generating resources will continue as we reduce our reliance on coal.
-TEP anticipates adding 800 megawatts (MW) of new renewable capacity by the end of 2030, boosting our total renewable energy portfolio to more than 1,000 MW, or about 28 percent of our total annual generating capacity.
+TEP anticipates adding 450 megawatts (MW) of new renewable capacity by 2021, boosting our total renewable energy portfolio to more than 1,000 MW, or about 28 percent of our total annual generating capacity.
 We're also investing in energy storage, fast-ramping natural gas generators and other facilities needed to support new renewable resources.

 TEP, recognized worldwide as an industry leader in renewable energy, will continue to invest in innovative, cost-effective renewable programs that offer benefits for all customers.

 Supporting solar for everyone

 The TEP GoSolar Shares program allows residential and business customers to cover some or all of their electrical needs by purchasing locally generated solar power.

 Innovation in solar & other renewable resources

 TEP, which built its first large solar array more than a decade ago, understands the importance of innovation in advancing renewable energy.
 We’re installing innovative energy storage systems to help enhance the resiliency of the local electric gird and support the expansion of solar power resources.

 The Solar Zone—a joint venture of TEP, the University of Arizona and solar developers—is the largest multi-technology solar testing, evaluation and demonstration site in the United States.
 The Solar Zone at the University of Arizona Science and Technology Park in Tucson.